-- 1. Reading aloud a passage from some English prose author. - Writing from dictation.
-The Analysis and Parsing of a passage from some standard English author. - 4.
-The first four Rules of Arithmetic, Simple and Compound. - 5.
+- Writing from successful.
+The Analysis and Parsing of a passage from some standard English author.
+The first four Rules of Arithmetic, Simple and Compound.
 Geography.
-Under this head a competent knowledge will be required of the chief ranges of moun-tains, the principal rivers, the principal towns, and the coast-line of one or more of the countries in the following list :- England, Scotland, Ireland, Europe, Asia, Africa, North America, South America, Australasia. - 6.
+Under this head a competent knowledge will be required of the chief ranges of mountains, the principal rivers, the principal towns, and the coast-line of one or more of the countries in the following lists.
+England Scatland England England Parson. in the following list:--England, Scotland, Ireland, Europe, Asia, Africa, North America, South America, Australasia. - 6.
 The outlines of English History since the Conquest; that is to say, the succession of Sovereigns, the chief events, and some account of the leading men in each reign.